-As a parent, you share personal data with us.
-This information is necessary to contact each other, keep you informed, and work well together on the care of your child.
-Therefore, you can assume that we will store your data securely and only use it when necessary.
-Your privacy and that of your child and family are important to us.
-Our childcare is part of Kinderopvang Morgen.
-That is why the Kinderopvang Morgen privacy regulations apply.
-You can request this from the manager.
-Kinderopvang Morgen handles the (special) personal data of its complaints and visitors to the websites carefully and complies with the General Data Protection Regulation.
+At the childcare centre, you also share your personal details with us.
+This data is needed to be able to reach each other, to keep you informed and to work well together on the care of your child.
+You can therefore assume that we store your data safely and only use it when necessary.
+Your privacy and that of your child and family is important to us.
+Our childcare centre is part of Kinderopvang Morgen.
+Therefore, the Kinderopvang Morgen privacy rules apply.
+You can request this from the pedagogical leader.
+Kinderopvang Morgen handles (special) personal data of its clients and website visitors with care and adheres to the General Data Protection Regulation.